 Another major branch of the family tree is The Texas Fuel Company, formed in Beaumont, Texas, in 1901.
 It later became known as The Texas Company and, eventually, Texaco.
 In 2001, our two companies merged.
 The acquisition of Unocal Corporation in 2005 strengthened Chevron’s position as an energy industry leader, increasing our crude oil and natural gas assets around the world.

-In 2012, Chevron's average net production was 2.61 million barrels of oil-equivalent per day.
+In 2013, Chevron’s average net production was nearly 2.6 million oil-equivalent barrels per day.
 About 75 percent of that production occurred outside the United States.
-Chevron had a global refining capacity of 1.95 million barrels of oil per day at the end of 2012.
+Chevron had a global refining capacity of 1.96 million barrels of oil per day at the end of 2013.

-Our marketing network supports retail outlets on six continents.
-And we have invested in 11 power-generating facilities in the United States and Asia.
+Our marketing network supports retail outlets on five continents.

 Technology and Emerging Energy

-We also are investing in the development of emerging energy technologies, such as finding better ways to make nonfood-based biofuels, piloting advanced solar technology for our operations and expanding our renewable energy resources.
+We also invest in the development of emerging energy technologies, such as finding better ways to make nonfood-based biofuels, piloting advanced solar technology for our operations and expanding our renewable energy resources.

 Environment and Safety